LinusU/node-named-tuple/README.md

 # Named Tuple

 Named tuples are small immutable data structures which are easy to define and use.
-Inspiration comes from the [Python collections module][python.collections].
+Inspiration comes from the [Python collections module](https://docs.python.org/3/library/collections.html#collections.namedtuple).

 ## Installation